Jovenel Moise sworn in as Haiti's new president

 - Librarians take up arms against fake news | Jerry Large

+His administration will benefit from a majority in parliament, including lawmakers belonging to factions allied with his Tet Kale party.
+He is expected to name his prime minister in coming days.

-He won a November election redo with 55 percent, but his critics assert he didn’t gain a mandate because only 21 percent of voters went to the polls.
+But while he won a Nov.
+20 election redo with a dominating 55 percent of the votes cast, his critics suggest he did not gain a mandate as barely 20 percent of the electorate bothered to go to the polls.
+The results withstood challenges by three of his closest rivals.

-The election victory came more than a year after Moise topped an initial vote that was eventually thrown out amid suspicions of fraud.
+The election victory came more than a year after Moise topped an initial vote in 2015 that was eventually thrown out amid suspicions of fraud.

+Robert Fatton, a Haitian-born politics professor at the University of Virginia, described the many challenges facing Moise as “herculean.”

+“He has to revive domestic production, increase foreign and local investments, rebuild the moribund agricultural sector, create a sense of national solidarity, and generate a sorely lacking political stability,” he said, adding that all this will have to be achieved amid diminishing international assistance.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.